Estate Planning

 Reasons Not To Put Your House In A Trust

-Before asking should I put my house in a trust, it’s important to have a thorough look through your assets.
-There are some good reasons to keep your house out of a trust.
-Many of the benefits you see under “why put a house in a trust” relate specifically to irrevocable trusts, which are trusts that can’t be changed.
-Once you put your home in that trust, you won’t be able to sell it or refinance it without the written permission of all the beneficiaries.
+Before deciding to put your house in a trust, thoroughly review your assets.
+There are valid reasons to keep your home out of a trust.
+Many of the benefits related to placing a house in a trust are specific to irrevocable trusts, which are trusts that cannot be changed.
+Once your home is in an irrevocable trust, you cannot sell or refinance it without the written consent of all beneficiaries.

 Do I Need a Trust If I Have a Will?